 - Some homeless service providers have programs in two or more CoCs;

 - Homeless persons may travel between CoCs to receive all of the services they need;

-- Los Angeles and Orange Counties will benefit from having regional data and reports;
+- Los Angeles County will benefit from having regional data and reports;

-- Los Angeles County, which is divided among four CoC systems, would benefit from having County-wide data and reports;
+- Los Angeles County will benefit from having County-wide data and reports;

 - Service providers in the two counties could benefit from coordinated planning.
 This could lead to greater consistency in the information

 collected and reported, making it easier for agency staff to communicate issues and for clients to understand what agencies are asking.